There are three areas you need to examine to take control of your money:

 Sell items you do not use, or even sell scrap.
 I once had a cattle farmer in desperate financial trouble.
 I walked with him around his yards and together we identified various machines and scrap that had not moved for many years.
 It never occurred to him to have a sort out, the proceeds were in excess of £80,000!
 Equally a farmer was going to scrap an old Claas Dominator for £300, I encouraged him to put it in a sale, it fetched £8,000 as the engine was put into a tractor.

 Consider selling personal items to raise cash.
 I had one farmer that had a collection of guitars.
 I asked which one’s were he emotionally attached to.
 Of the 14 guitars he only ever played two and a third had sentimental value.
 The rest he sold for £14,000.
 Another farmer had a unique artwork that I encouraged him to get art scholars to look at, it turned out to be an important work of art worth a life changing amount.
-Equally small items can be sold on eBay, for example a Kew Gardens 50p can sell for over £200.
+Equally small items can be sold on eBay, for example a Kew Gardens 50p can sell for far more than its face value.

 Subletting a Room for Tax Free Income: This depends upon your circumstances and how practical/desirable this is for you personally.
 Is your farmhouse large enough?
 Do you have an annex?
 Would you find it an intrusion on your life/privacy?
-You can earn up to £7500 tax free.
+You can earn up to £7500 tax free (correct as at 6.10.24).
 The citizens advice bureau has guidance on this option.
-Subletting your home - what you need to think about first - Citizens Advice

 Consider Downsizing Your Farm: This is a highly difficult and emotional area to consider.
 But speak to a land agent and explore what options may be practically available to you.